USSF-ORBIT/ussf-portal/docs/eng-playbook.md

 #### Environment Variables

 The application should use Environment Variables for configuration and secrets.
 These values should be stored in AWS's [Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html).

+#### Cloud-based Services

+In a dev/test/sandbox environment, share services when possible.
+This saves on money and lowers the overhead and complexity of the environment.
+Single instances are often fine for these environments.
+Production unless hamstrung by the application, should always be deployed in an HA type architecture.

+#### Free Tier

+Given the opportunity, choose to use the Free Tier in AWS.
+It is likely you will exceed the usage for the month, but it is better than nothing.
+This is often t2 or t3 micro instances.

+#### Logging

+Be aggressive with retention in dev/test/sandbox environments.
+The transfer, storage and processing of these logs may cost money.
+In production, retention is defined by business requirements.
+Pro Tip: This may be 2, 3, 5, or 10 years often times.
+It varies on the dataset.
+When it doubt, go higher rather than lower.
+Like mentioned above, the transfer and storage of these logs should be encrypted.

+In a dev/test/sandbox environment, centralized logging may be too big of a lift to exist.
+In a production environment, configure and use centralized logging.
+Your peers will thank you.
+Also, it may be a compliance requirement.

+#### Deletion Protection

+Certain AWS services allow you to provision the service with Deletion Protection.
+In a dev/test/sandbox environment, use your best judgement.
+In Production, this should almost always be enabled to prevent an accidental deletion.